Anti-Defamation League: 1990s

+In 1996, ADL settled the federal civil lawsuit filed by groups representing African Americans and Arab Americans.
+The ADL did not admit any wrongdoing but agreed to a restraining injunction barring it from obtaining information from state employees who cannot legally disclose such information.
+The ADL agreed to contribute $25,000 to a fund that funds inter-community relationship projects, and cover the plaintiffs' legal costs of $175,000.
+It settled with three remaining plaintiffs in 2002 for $178,000.

-In 1994, ADL became embroiled in a dispute between neighbors in Denver, Colorado.
-One neighbor recorded private telephone conversations of the other on advice of the ADL after reporting antisemitic remarks to the ADL made by these neighbors heard via a police scanner.
-Neither the Aronsons nor ADL were aware that Congress had amended federal wiretap law which made it illegal to record conversations from a cordless telephone, to transcribe the material, and to use the transcriptions for any purpose.
-These recordings were used as basis for a federal civil lawsuit against the family, and ADL Regional Director Saul Rosenthal described the remarks as part of a "vicious antisemitic campaign".
+In 1994, ADL became involved in a dispute between neighbors in Denver, Colorado.
+The Aronson family reported this dispute to the ADL, which involved the Quigley family making antisemitic comments.
+The ADL advised the Aronsons to record the Quigleys' private telephone conversations via a police scanner.
+These recordings were legal at the time, but federal wiretap law was amended shortly after to make it illegal to record conversations from a cordless telephone, to transcribe the material, and to use the transcriptions for any purpose.
+ADL Regional Director Saul Rosenthal described the recorded remarks as part of a "vicious antisemitic campaign".
 This led to the family being ridiculed and excluded in their community and to career damage.
-All charges against the couple were dropped in 2000 due to changes in federal wiretapping law making recording of cordless phone conversations illegal, a fact about which the ADL and the attorneys in the case were unaware.
-The jury awarded the couple $10 million in damages.
+These recordings were used as basis for a federal civil lawsuit against the Aronson family and the ADL for defamation.
+The Quigleys and Aronsons settled out-of-court, and a jury awarded the Quigleys $10 million in damages from the ADL.

 This was the first-ever verdict against the ADL.
 Only once before had the League been subject to a defamation trial, a case it won in 1984.
 Other cases were dismissed before reaching trial.
 The ADL appealed the case to a superior court, which upheld the verdict, and the Supreme Court ultimately declined to take the case.
 The ADL paid the original $10 million plus interest in 2004.

-In 1996, ADL settled a federal civil lawsuit filed by groups representing African Americans and Arab Americans that alleged that the ADL hired agents with police ties to gather information.
-ADL did not admit any wrongdoing but agreed to a restraining injunction barring ADL from obtaining information from state employees forbidden by law to divulge such information.
-ADL agreed to contribute $25,000 to a fund that funds inter-community relationship projects, and cover the plaintiffs' legal costs of $175,000.